• Skip to primary navigation

 • Food and toiletries

-• Association or union membership fees
+• Association or union fees

-• Work related books or library additions
+• Work-related books or library additions

-• Work related internet (you can claim the percentage of your bill that applies to work related use)
+• Work-related internet (you can claim the percentage of your bill that applies to work related use)

 • Organising and attending excursions, day trips or events